CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Network-Troubleshooting/SPAN-and-ERSPAN.md

 The `src-ip` option can be any IP address, even if it does not exist in the routing table.
 The `dst-ip` option must be an IP address reachable through the routing table.
 The destination IP address must be reachable from a front-panel port; not the management port.
 Use `ping` or `ip route get <ip>` to verify that the destination IP address is reachable.
 Setting the `--ttl` option is recommended.

-If a SPAN destination IP address is not available, or if the interface type or types prevent using a laptop as a SPAN destination, read this {{<exlink url="https://docs.cumulusnetworks.com/knowledge-base/Configuration-and-Usage/Administration/Configure-ERSPAN-to-a-Cumulus-Linux-Switch/360040711774" text="knowledge base article">}} for a workaround.
+If a SPAN destination IP address is not available, or if the interface type prevents using a laptop as a SPAN destination, refer to {{<exlink url="https://docs.cumulusnetworks.com/knowledge-base/Configuration-and-Usage/Administration/Configure-ERSPAN-to-a-Cumulus-Linux-Switch/360040711774" text="knowledge base article">}}.

 {{%notice note%}}